AzmainAhnaf/One-Word-Story/README.md

 ### user.txt
 this is the .txt file where the order of the user is maintained, this helps checking if a user is sending more than one words consecutively

+### limit.txt
+the minimum word count is stored here and changed when the ?changelimit command is used

 ### channel_id.txt
 this is where the active channel_id is stored